What is Continuous Improvement in PHS?

-Continuous Improvement and How it Relates to the PHS Standard (CSA Z1003 / ISO 45003)
+How Continuous Improvement Relates to the National Standard

 How to Address Continuous Improvement in Your Organization

 To improve upon the status quo, an organization must integrate "checkpoints" into its operational calendar.
-Maintaining a Psychological Health and Safety (PHS) strategy requires a commitment to evaluation rather than static policies.
+Maintaining a PHS Strategy requires a commitment to evaluation rather than static policies.

-Conducting Annual PHS Audits by evaluating the system against the 14 Psychosocial Factors once a year provides a clear view of whether scores are improving.
-If progress stalls, leadership can identify which systemic "gears" require adjustment to get the management system back on track.
+Conducting Annual PHS Audits Evaluating the system against the 14 Psychosocial Factors once a year provides a clear view of whether scores are improving and which systemic "gears" require adjustment.

-Leveraging the Internal Responsibility System (IRS) allows the Joint Health and Safety Committee (JHSC) to act as an engine for continuous improvement.
-These representatives can provide feedback on whether new Administrative Controls are functioning or inadvertently creating new hazards.
+Leveraging the IRS The Internal Responsibility System (IRS) allows the Joint Health and Safety Committee (JHSC) to provide feedback on whether new Administrative Controls are functioning or inadvertently creating new hazards.

-PHS training ensures that management competency remains aligned with National Standard.
-Training for the Duty to Inquire or Duty to Accommodate should never be treated as a "one-and-done" event.
-Consistent educational refreshes allow leadership to navigate sensitive situations with current knowledge, upholding the organization's commitment to Reasonable Care.
+Layered PHS Training PHS Training for the Duty to Inquire or Duty to Accommodate should never be a "one-and-done" event.
+Consistent educational refreshes keep leadership competency current.

 iMindify PHS Expert Insight